 After the software is installed on the client, use the Administrator Utility to enable the IBM embedded Security Chip and to set the hardware password.

-Note: For Windows NT users, you must have administrator user rights assigned to your user ID to open and use the Administrator Utility.
+Note: For Windows NT or Windows 2000 users, you must have administrator user rights assigned to your user ID to open and use the Administrator Utility.

 From the Windows desktop, do the following: